 There are many ways in which I, as your Member of Congress, can assist you.
 This list represents some of the more frequent requests made of my office, but please never hesitate in contacting me for any issue that you need assistance with.

-Learn more about the Artistic Discovery Contest open to all high school students that live in our Congressional District.
+Learn more about the Congressional Art Competition open to all high school students that live in our Congressional District.
 You may also fill out an entry form to send to my office.

 Birth certificates, marriage certificates, and death certificates are available through the Florida Office of Vital Statistics.